 The Tau Beta Pi Laureate Program was formally established by the 1984 Convention after a three-year trial basis to recognize annually up to five Tau Beta Pi student members who outstandingly exemplify the "spirit of liberal culture in engineering colleges."
-Award categories include arts, athletics, divers achievements, and service.
+Award categories include arts, athletics, diverse achievements, and service.

 The Chapter Endowment Initiative is our program by which alumni, companies, and foundations can permanently endow the Association's activities that support any of our 250 student chapters.
 Investment income from the endowments will provide permanent funding for students of the endowed chapter to: attend the annual Tau Beta Pi Convention; receive officer leadership training through the District Program; obtain professional development through Engineering Futures sessions; participate and facilitate MindSET activities; support Headquarters operations; and conduct chapter-directed activities on the college campus and in the local community.
 While gifts of a minimum of $5,000 are being accepted, donations totaling $100,000 are required to fully endow a chapter.
 A naming opportunity is available for giving at the $100,000 level and such gifts may be made over a period of 3-5 years.
 For naming opportunities in estate plans, the gift must be irrevocable or a portion of the $100,000 must be made in cash over the donor's lifetime.